Netcracker/KubeMarine/documentation/Installation.md

 There are the following restrictions when deploying from Windows:
 * [ansible](#ansible) plugin procedures are not supported.
+* All KubeMarine input text files must be in utf-8 encoding.

 ## Prerequisites for Cluster Nodes